What Is The Best Age Gap Between Dogs?

 What about staggered puppies?

-Two same age puppies are similar size and weight.
+Two same age puppies of the same breed, are similar size and weight.
 They have similar reserves of energy, and like to play in a similar way.

-A five or six month old puppy plays in different way from a two month old puppy.
-Your six month old puppy’s energy reserves and strength are far greater than your eight week old puppy’s.
+A five month or six month old puppy plays in different ways from a two month old puppy.
+And at six month’s old, his reserves of energy and his strength will be far greater.

 Size difference alone can be an issue when puppies of the same age but different breeds, play together.
 But when there is an age gap too, the problems are exacerbated.

-Adult dogs are usually tolerant of puppies.
-They have an unwritten rule that puppies under four months old can do pretty much what they please.
+Adult dogs unless poorly socialised are usually very tolerant of puppies.
+There is an unwritten rule amongst them, that puppies under four months old can do pretty much what they please.

-The older dog will show an awareness of the puppy’s vulnerability and adjust their behavior accordingly.
-The adult dog will allow the puppy to bite and swing on their ears without retaliating.
+The older dog will often show an awareness of the puppy’s vulnerability and adjust his own behavior accordingly.
+He will allow the puppy to bite him and swing on his ears without retaliating.

-This can effect the smaller puppy’s personality, and it means that the puppies need to be separated and supervised a lot of the time.
+This can affect the smaller puppy’s personality, and it means that the puppies may need to be separated for a lot of the time.

 Bonding with two puppies